 - Have your child sit up while eating, preferably in a highchair or other safe space.

-- Keep loose change and small items out of reach with young children.
+- Keep loose change and small toys and items out of reach with young children.

 - Store chemicals and cleaning items securely out of the reach of children.